r9y9/SynthesisFilters.jl/README.md

 SynthesisFilters.jl provides waveform generation filters for speech synthesis, especially from mel-generalized cepstrum.

 Note that this package is built on top of [SPTK.jl](https://github.com/r9y9/SPTK.jl).
+The package is designed to provide a Julia-like interface with a focus on speech waveform synthesis.
 A part of the core is re-writen in Julia language from [Speech Signal Processing Toolkit (SPTK)](http://sp-tk.sourceforge.net/).

 ## Features